Clinical Trials Committee | Standard Consent Form

 If providing notification of participation to the participant’s primary care physician is optional, the following must be included:

-We believe it is extremely important that your personal physician know, if you have one, that you are entered into a research study and may be taking a drug that could affect your health.
-With your permission, we will notify your personal physician that you are enrolled in this study.
+We believe it is extremely important that your personal primary care physician know, if you have one, that you are entered into a research study and may be taking a drug that could affect your health.
+With your permission, we will notify your physician that you are enrolled in this study.

 I consent to my primary care physician being notified of my participation in this study.